 Korea Institute Scholarships for the Harvard Summer School-Korea Program

-For AY23-24, all programs and opportunities in Korea are subject to change and/or cancellation.
+Please Note: All programs and opportunities are subject to change and/or cancellation.
 All support related to travel is contingent upon Harvard University guidelines and safety protocols before, during and after travel.
-Please see the following sites for the most up-to-date guidance: Harvard Travel Guidance and Harvard GSS COVID-19 travel advice.
+Please see the Harvard Global Support Services website for travel support.

 The Korea Institute offers limited scholarships to undergraduate students who need additional financial assistance to attend the Harvard Summer School-Korea Program.
 Students on financial aid are given priority.
-Awards are made in consultation with the Migone Center for Career Success.
+Awards are made in consultation with the Harvard College Summer Funding Opportunities Office (SFO) located in the Mignone Center for Career Success.
 You do NOT apply online via CARAT, nor fill anything out on CARAT and there is no 'official' form.

-Please email a budget sheet (what dollar amount you will need and the costs that make this up and provide an exact dollar amount, ) along with a written statement of your financial need (about a few paragraphs/1 page) to cglover@fas.harvard.edu.
+Please email a budget sheet (what total dollar amount you will need and the costs that make this up and provide an exact dollar total amount, ) along with a written statement of your financial need (about a few paragraphs/one page) to cglover@fas.harvard.edu.
 The budget sheet should include program cost, sources of income and amounts, along with an itemized budget (costs of program).
-Please be very clear as to the final dollar amount you are requesting from the KI.
+Please be very clear as to the final total dollar amount you are requesting from the KI.
 The statement should describe why you/your family need this scholarship for you to attend this program.
 Please also denote if you are a US citizen, International student or a U.S. Permanent Resident.
-The statement is very important, as you will need to differentiate yourself/your needs from the other student applicants applying for the same scholarship.
+Please include your Harvard ID number on your application and if you are on Harvard financial aid or not.
+The written statement is very important, as you will need to differentiate yourself/your needs from the other student applicants applying for the same scholarship.

 Contact Info: Catherine Glover, cglover@fas.harvard.edu

-Exceptions to the Summer Funding Policy are uncommon and will be reviewed on an individual basis; students should make exception requests to their Resident Dean, who will forward on to the Office of Undergraduate Education.
-All exceptions will be approved by the Office of Undergraduate Education.
+Exceptions to the Summer Funding Policy are uncommon and will be reviewed on an individual basis; students should send exception requests to the Director of Summer Funding Opportunities at summerfunding@fas.harvard.edu.
+All exceptions will be approved by the Summer Funding Opportunities Office.

 Failure to adhere to the Harvard College Summer funding policy may result in a student being referred to the Administrative Board or Honor Council.

 * The only recognized deviation from the Summer Funding Policy applies to students conducting senior thesis research.
-Students in this specific situation may apply Harvard University funding to two different opportunities, given that one source of funding supports thesis research and that the two opportunities in question do not overlap in time.
-Thesis researchers in this case may still apply to multiple sources of research funding to enable potential co-funding opportunities.
+Students in this specific situation may apply Harvard University funding to two different opportunities, given that one source of funding supports thesis research and that the dates of the two opportunities in question do not overlap.
+Thesis researchers in this case may still apply to multiple sources of research funding to enable potential co-funding